dnanexus/dx-toolkit/Readme.md

     sudo apt-get install make python-setuptools python-pip g++ cmake \
       libboost1.48-all-dev libcurl4-openssl-dev

+### Ubuntu 10.04

+Install Python2.7.
+Python 2.7 is not available natively on Ubuntu 10.04, but Felix Krull maintains the [deadsnakes PPA](https://launchpad.net/~fkrull/+archive/deadsnakes), which includes a build for Ubuntu 10.04.
+You can install Python from there as follows (as root):

+    echo "deb http://ppa.launchpad.net/fkrull/deadsnakes/ubuntu lucid main" > /etc/apt/sources.list.d/deadsnakes.list
+    apt-key adv --keyserver keyserver.ubuntu.com --recv-keys 5BB92C09DB82666C
+    apt-get install --yes python2.7 python-pip python-setuptools-deadsnakes

+Install boost 1.48 or higher (at least the ```thread``` and ```regex``` libraries).
+This version of boost is not available natively on Ubuntu 10.04.
+You can use the script ```build/lucid_install_boost.sh```, which installs it into ```/usr/local/lib```.

+The following additional dependencies are also needed:

+    sudo apt-get install make g++ cmake libcurl4-openssl-dev

 ### CentOS 5.x/6.x

 Install Python 2.7.
 Python 2.7 is not available natively on CentOS 5 or 6.
 You